FAA must boost oversight to address Allegiant Air maintenance issues: audit

 The inspector general opened the probe in May 2018 after a “series of in-flight engine shutdowns, aborted takeoffs, and unscheduled landings” raised concerns about maintenance practices.

 The report said in-flight shutdowns at Allegiant “continued until July 2018 and were only resolved four months later when Allegiant Air retired the last of its MD-80 fleet.”
-Allegiant now flies an all Airbus fleet.
+Allegiant now flies an all Airbus (AIR.PA) fleet.

 The report found in-flight engine shutdowns forced 21 Allegiant aircraft to return or divert to other airports between 2014 and 2018, but that regulators did not properly track engine shutdown risks.